rucool/hfradarpy/README.md

 The toolbox should now be installed to your conda environment.

+If you are developing new code in the toolbox you should installed this library as "editable":

+`pip install --no-deps --force-reinstall --ignore-installed -e .`

 ## Using the toolbox
 ### Open your python interpreter
     (codar_processing)